A simple budgeting plan for teens

 Hi my name is Danielle and I am 16 years old.
 I am a student and have a part-time job at a local McDonalds restaurant here in Nova Scotia, Canada.
-I was looking on the Net for information on budgeting and came across your letter.
+I was looking on the internet for information on budgeting and came across your letter.
 The thing I have a problem with was the "sum function."
 What is that?

 Also I was wondering if you had an easier budget plan specifically designed for teenagers with part-time jobs like myself.

 The "sum function" is one of many "functions" (programmed formulas) that are built into spread sheet programs.
 There are a great many different "functions" (logical, financial, mathematical, statistical, etc.).
 That's what spreadsheets are all about.
 All of which can be accessed from a menu somewhere depending on which spread sheet program you are using.

 The "sum" function gives the sum of values in a row or column of cells.
 Since it is one of the most frequently used functions, some spreadsheets have made it extra easy by having an icon button in the tool bar with the "sum" symbol (a Greek letter that looks sort of like an uppercase "E") in it.
 This is what I meant by "auto sum" (I use MSWorks 4.0 for Windows 95).
 You just click on the button and automatically it fills in the formula for the sum of all the cells immediately above or to the left (whatever the case may be).
 It's very quick and easy.

 I looked in "Quatro Pro," another spreadsheet program, and there it is called "quick sum."
 The syntax is slightly different.

 For your budget I would do something very simple:

 - What is the minimum amount of money (take-home) that you make every week?